garrandall/popular-music-data/tracks/ooh-la-la-rod-stewart.md

 Poor young grandson, there's nothing I can say
 You'll have to learn, just like me
-And that's the hardest way, ooh la la
+And that's the hardest way, ohla la
-Ooh la la, la la, yeah
+Oh la la, la la, yeah

 I wish that I knew what I know now
 When I was younger.